senlin/so-responsive-content/readme.txt

 = Usage =

-You can use the SO Responsive Content plugin basically for any Post Type.
+You can use the Responsive Content plugin basically for any Post Type.

 Although possible, **I strongly discourage** using the classes with images.
-The reason is that the SO Responsive Content plugin only uses media queries with `display: block;`, `display: inline-block;` and `display: none;`.
+The reason is that the Responsive Content plugin only uses media queries with `display: block;`, `display: inline-block;` and `display: none;`.
 If you were to add a large image to only show on large screens, a medium image to show on tablets and a small image to show on smart phones, then the person visiting your site using a phone has to download all 3 images, which can have a major impact on the data plan of the visitor!

-To conditionally show images it is much, much better to implement the [MobileDetect script](http://mobiledetect.net) on your site.

-= Languages =

-Naturally the SO Responsive Content plugin has been fully internationalized.
-In the languages directory you will find the .pot file and the .po file.
-I already have added the Dutch translation files.

-The plugin only contains 38 strings (of which many only 1 word); it would be a awesome if you can help me translate it into other languages!

-* Dutch translation (nl_NL) by [Piet Bos](https://profiles.wordpress.org/senlin/) (last updated April 10, 2014 - 2014.4.10)
-* Serbian translation (sr_RS) by Borisa Djuraskovic (last updated April 10, 2014 - 2014.4.10)

 == Screenshots ==
-1. SO Responsive Content back end Visual Editor pre WP 3.9.
+1. Responsive Content back end Visual Editor pre WP 3.9.
-2. SO Responsive Content back end Visual Editor post WP 3.9.
+2. Responsive Content back end Visual Editor post WP 3.9.
-3. SO Responsive Content back end Text Editor.
+3. Responsive Content back end Text Editor.
-4. SO Responsive Content front end large (>1280px).
+4. Responsive Content front end large (>1280px).
-5. SO Responsive Content front end medium (>768px <1280px).
+5. Responsive Content front end medium (>768px <1280px).
-6. SO Responsive Content front end small (<768px).
+6. Responsive Content front end small (<768px).

 == Changelog ==

+= 20181.2.0 =

+* add condition that checks for higher than WP 4.9.8 and then displays a warning notice that the Classic Editor plugin needs to be installed to continue using the Responsive Content plugin.
+* add a condition that checks whether ClassicPress has been installed and if it is a sentence is shown that the Responsive Content plugin also works on ClassicPress.
+* removed SO icon on Settings page

 = 20171.1.0 =